Skip to content

 Zinc Deficiency Signs

 Overall, severe zinc deficiency is rare.
-People who are at risk are those that suffer from Alcohol Use Disorder, persons taking immune-suppression medicine, infants who are being breastfed if their mother is low on zinc, and people with underlying medical conditions (Crohn’s disease, Cystic fibrosis, or Sickle cell disease). .
+People who are at risk are those who suffer from Alcohol Use Disorder, persons taking immune-suppression medicine, infants who are being breastfed if their mother is low on zinc, and people with underlying medical conditions (Crohn’s disease, Cystic fibrosis, or Sickle cell disease).
 Mild cases of zinc deficiency are more common.

 Some symptoms that may be caused by a lack of zinc in the body include: